 In the response object, task.status.output will include a list of metadata on any images in your reference index that visually match the query image.
 Each image identified in the "matches" subfield will be described by the following response data:

-If you no longer need to query against a particular reference image in your index, you can remove it with a DELETE request to the "Remove" endpoint.
-When calling this endpoint, you'll need to provide the URL to the image you want to remove or the image file itself.
+If you no longer need to query against a particular reference image/video in your index, you can remove it with a DELETE request to the "Remove" endpoint.
+When calling this endpoint, you'll need to provide the task_id (returned when the file was initially added) of the file you want to remove.

 Synchronous: DELETE to https://api.thehive.ai/api/v2/custom_index/remove/sync

 An example API response object for successful "Remove" tasks is available here.